dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview

-This document provides an analysis of existing tools and products that solve a similar problem to **[Your Project Name]**.
+This document provides an analysis of existing tools and products that solve a similar problem to **[Project Name]**.
 The goal is to identify common features, discover innovative ideas, and understand the competitive landscape to ensure our project has a unique value proposition.

 ## 2. Research Summary